10 Steps Of Growing Pomegranate In Containers

 The flavour is comparable to the grocery store's ‘Wonderful' type but with slightly lower acidity and, thus a less astringent taste.

 The Russian variation ‘Salavatski,' also known as ‘Russian Red' or ‘Russian Turk,' is one of the most popular bonsai varieties.

 This cultivar is known to be extremely cold-hardy, having been tested at temperatures as low as 0°F.

 The plants only grow eight to twelve feet tall at maturity, with an eight to ten-foot spread, making them easy to keep compact and fit into tighter spaces.

 Throughout the spring and summer, they produce an abundance of beautiful orange blooms, followed by huge, orange-red pomegranates.

 Semi-sweet, deep red, juicy arils with a hard texture, similar to store-bought pomegranates, are filled with the fruits.
-Between September and October, they usually ripen.
+They usually ripen between September and October.